dogechain-lab/dogechain-docs/docs/working-with-node/backup-restore.md

 ### Step 1: Stop the running client

-Since the Jury uses **LevelDB** for data storage, the node needs to be stopped for the duration of the backup, as **LevelDB** doesn't allow for concurrent access to its database files.
+Since the dogechain uses **LevelDB** for data storage, the node needs to be stopped for the duration of the backup, as **LevelDB** doesn't allow for concurrent access to its database files.

-Additionally, the Jury also does data flushing on close.
+Additionally, the dogechain also does data flushing on close.

 The first step involves stopping the running client (either through a service manager or some other mechanism that sends a SIGINT signal to the process), so it can trigger 2 events while gracefully shutting down: